computerscienceiscool/rainbow/README.md

 If `RAINBOW_DHT_SHARED_HOST=false` this endpoint will not show peers connected to DHT host, and only list ones used for Bitswap.

-- `http://$RAINBOW_CTL_LISTEN_ADDRESS/mgr/purge?peer=<peer_id>` purges connection and info for peer identifid by peer_id
+- `http://$RAINBOW_CTL_LISTEN_ADDRESS/mgr/purge?peer=<peer_id>` purges connection and info for peer identified by peer_id
 - `http://$RAINBOW_CTL_LISTEN_ADDRESS/mgr/purge?peer=all` purges connections and info for all peers
 - `http://$RAINBOW_CTL_LISTEN_ADDRESS/mgr/peers` returns a list of currently connected peers

-Example cURL commmand to show connected peers and purge peer connection:
+Example cURL command to show connected peers and purge peer connection:

     curl http://127.0.0.1:8091/mgr/peers
     curl http://127.0.0.1:8091/mgr/purge?peer=QmQzqxhK82kAmKvARFZSkUVS6fo9sySaiogAnx5EnZ6ZmC